reichlab/docs.zoltardata/docs/ProjectDetailPage.md

 - _Summary_: The same summary as on the home page: The number of models and forecasts in the project.
 Note that this may be an estimate.
 - _Owner_: The user that has full control of the project, and includes authorization to view, edit, and delete anything (models, forecasts, etc.) The owner is the user that created the project (which is done on the home page).
 - _Model owners_: A list of users who can view the project (applicable only if the project is private), and who can create and delete models, and upload and delete forecasts.
 The project owner specifies model owners when she creates or edits the project.
-- _Time Interval Type_: Tells the [D3 Foresight](https://github.com/reichlab/d3-foresight) component what its x-axis label should be.
-Choices: Week, Biweek, or Month.
 - _Visibility_: A project can be either _public_ or _private_, which controls project visibility, including accessing data.
 Project owners set this when they create the project.
 Visibility applies to list and detail pages, along with API endpoints.
 Public projects are viewable by anyone, users and anonymous visitors included.
 Private projects can only be viewed by project owners and model owners.
 This means that in order to grant a user access to a private account, the project owner must add her to the project's model owners list, even if that user will not be managing any models.
 - _Description_: Prose provided by project owner.
 It should cover these topics:
     - Information about the "real-time-ness" of data, i.e., revised/unrevised.